RCBI Machinist Technology/CNC Program

 College Degree Option

-Students have the option to earn an Associate in Applied Science (A.A.S.) degree through our partnership with Mountwest Community & Technical College in Huntington.
+Students have the option to earn an Associate in Applied Science (A.A.S.) degree through our partnerships with Mountwest Community & Technical College, Southern West Virginia Community & Technical College, and Pierpont Community & Technical College.
 Two-year A.A.S. degrees require, on average, 60 credit hours that full-time students typically earn in four semesters.
 Students also have the option to earn a certificate degree through Mountwest.
 Certificate degrees require, on average, 30 credit hours that full-time students typically earn in two semesters.

 The program is available to high school seniors and high school graduates, dislocated workers, welfare-to-work participants, employed individuals, participants in state or privately funded education or training programs, and employers who are expanding the technical capabilities of their current workforce.

-RCBI programs are not open enrollment programs, and have admission and candidacy requirements in addition to community college admission guidelines.
+RCBI programs are not open enrollment programs and have admission and candidacy requirements in addition to community college admission guidelines.
 Each applicant must submit high school transcripts or G.E.D. records.
 We also assess each applicant’s math skills and require an interview with our staff members.
-Learn more about our requirements on the “Apply” page, linked below.
+Learn more about our requirements on the “Apply” page, linked above.